noloop/simplet/README.md

 ```
 ## ASDF integration

-Do not forget to add `:defsystem-depends-on (:simplet-asdf)` to  `your-app.asd` system definition file, this will enable`:test-file` in the `: components`.
+Do not forget to add `:defsystem-depends-on (:simplet-asdf)` to  `your-app.asd` system definition file, this will enable`:test-file` in the `:components`.
 The class `:test-file` is similar to`:file` except it will be loaded only when call `asdf:test-system`.
 See an example below:

 ```lisp
 (defsystem :your-app